cym13/various-tutorials/functional_programming.rst

 that this was a neat example to demonstrate closures.
 The way such things are treated in programming languages with no side effect like haskell is through monads which are a really cool thing but are too wide a subject to fit in such an introduction.
-Just remember that they are use to rescrict unpure things within known scope without allowing them to mix with pure stuff.
+Just remember that they are used to rescrict unpure things within known scope without allowing them to mix with pure stuff.

 Easier unit testing!
 --------------------

 Unit testing is great.
-It forbids regressions and allow many programmers to define interfaces and then work separately while keeping the whole code coherent.
+It forbids regressions and allows many programmers to define interfaces and then work separately while keeping the whole code coherent.
 But is not something that is as wildely used as one could think.
 And if your project is using unit testing, answer honestly this question: is there not a single function that you decided not to write tests for?
-Why is that ?
+Why is that?
 Sure, programmers are lazy animals and don't like writting dead code but they also are rational so why aren't they doing more unit testing?

 My opinion is that most of the time is is just too hard to do.
 Unit testing object oriented methods and stateful objects is only possible by mocking the anticipated environment in which the object will be called.
-Moreover theses programming styles encourages long and complex functions which result in many corner cases.
+Moreover theses programming styles encourage long and complex functions which result in many corner cases.

-By encouraging short, independant functions functional programming is well adapted to unit testing which pushes code safety even further.
+By encouraging short, independant functions, functional programming is well adapted to unit testing which pushes code safety even further.

 By using pure functions a whole class of errors just disappear.
 It's not that